syed-mamun-raihan/cpp-docker/README.md

     The main udp server TradeApp has io_service loop to handle all inputs.
     It employes worker Thread for outputs.
     It uses mutexes to push input requests.

     Output threads pick input requests and parses and then process using TradeProcessor.
     It uses mutexes to synchronize operations in the output threads

+    Currently it has 1 input threads and 1 output threads.

 Dev environment:
     1. Run docker_build.sh